My preschooler recently became fascinated with police officers, firefighters, and sirens (partially thanks to this

 Click this link to download the My Towns Community Helpers Photo Book Template PDF!
 (Thanks for downloading, and I hope it’s useful!
 Please share this blog post rather than the direct link to the document itself.)

 For more resources, check out my “community helpers” Pinterest board for more ideas and activities!

 Love resources lists like this post?
 You might find my free quarterly newsletter helpful!
 Click the image below to find out more and subscribe.
 (Subscribers receive more free printables, too!)

 What activities have your children loved to learn about community helpers?
 I always love gathering resources, so please share in the comments!

-Disclosure: All links to books provided above are for your convenience only (no affiliate links).
-I was provided a free copy of the “Community Helpers: Fun-to-Know Puzzles” and “Listening Lotto: Community Helpers” from Stone’s Education in exchange for my honest review.
+Disclosure: I was provided a free copy of the “Community Helpers: Fun-to-Know Puzzles” and “Listening Lotto: Community Helpers” from Stone’s Education in exchange for my honest review.
 All opinions expressed are my own, and I only share what I believe to be helpful or useful.

 This post is also linked up with The Homeschool Village’s Ultimate Homeschool Link-Up, Homeschool Creation’s Preschool and Kindergarten Corner, In Lieu of Preschool’s Tuesday Tots, UpsideDown Homeschooling’s Hearts for Home linkup, and the Weekly Kids Co-op.